maxmind/geoip-api-c/README.md

 * `GEOIP_INDEX_CACHE` - Cache only the the most frequently accessed index portion of the database, resulting in faster lookups than `GEOIP_STANDARD`, but less memory usage than `GEOIP_MEMORY_CACHE`.
-This is useful for larger databases such as GeoIP Organization and GeoIP City.
-Note: for GeoIP Country, Region and Netspeed databases, `GEOIP_INDEX_CACHE` is equivalent to `GEOIP_MEMORY_CACHE`.
+This is useful for larger databases such as GeoIP Legacy Organization and GeoIP Legacy City.
+Note: for GeoIP Legacy Country, Region and Netspeed databases, `GEOIP_INDEX_CACHE` is equivalent to `GEOIP_MEMORY_CACHE`.
 * `GEOIP_MMAP_CACHE` - Load database into mmap shared memory.
 MMAP is not available for 32bit Windows.